Showing posts with label Sports - Boxing. Show all posts

 The CryptO'pinion?

 This game has massive drawbacks, like speed.
-There aren't any; these athletes are the slowest I've seen!
+There isn't any; these athletes are the slowest I've seen!
 Never will you feel like you're participating in an event with a motionless and silent crowd.
-Also, the gameplay is short and obviously linear in structure, so I'm sure better players could complete it in under an hour?
+Also, the gameplay is short and obviously linear in structure, so I'm sure better players could complete it in under an hour.
 Float like a butterfly, sting like a bee?
 Hardly, it's like walking barefoot in slutch, with a broken leg!!

-That being said, Seconds Out is still enjoyable and everyone needs to witness that Glaswegian and his idiotic headbutts!
-An average sports game, that needed to be much quicker, flashier and a lot noisier.
+That being said, Seconds Out is still enjoyable, and everyone needs to witness that Glaswegian and his idiotic headbutts!
+An average sports game that needed to be much quicker, flashier, and a lot noisier.

-Those who fancy sparring with Marco can find the Super Pack floppies on AtariMania.
+Those who fancy sparring with Marco can find the Super Pack floppies on Atarimania.

 Friday, July 05, 2019